rhumaric/taskfight-prototype/README.md

  - Offline mode
  - Import from/export to popular todo apps

+## Refactoring

+ - Encapsulate the logic for switching between view in a separate class.
+   Maybe store all available view in an Array and have some kind of `set('active', ...)` or `show()` method to set which one is displayed.

 ## Done

  - Add tasks
  - Remove tasks
  - Edit tasks
+ - Navigate between views